Visit the Altes Museum in Berlin to see classical antiquities with an emphasis on Greek, Etruscan, and Roman art.

 Coins and Jewels in the Altes Museum

-It is easy to miss the coin collection (room 4) and the ancient jewelry collection (room 8) that are both in smaller rooms off the main visitor’s route.
+It is easy to miss the coin collection (room 4) and the ancient jewelry collection (room 8), which are both in smaller rooms off the main visitor’s route.
 (More are also in the main display halls.)

 Greek Antiquity Highlights in the Altes Museum in Berlin